The IASME Assessor Course

 Following successful completion of the course, achievement of the certifications and mutual governance audit, you will be authorised to become a Certifying Body and offered a contract to carry out assessments on behalf of the IASME Consortium.
 Additional costs are playable at this point – please ask us for more information.

 Location and Costs

 We currently run the classroom training once a month at the National Cyber Skills Centre in Malvern, Worcestershire.
 Contact us to reserve a place.
 Each course costs £1,500 + VAT per delegate.
-This price covers the costs of all steps detailed above, excluding travel and accommodation costs and the time required to audit your partner company.
+This price covers the costs of all steps detailed above, including the embedded GDPR course but excluding travel and accommodation costs and the time required to audit your partner company.

 There are further costs following completion of the course and an annual payment required in order to be a Certifying Body.
 Details can be found here.